Deric-W/FindScoreP/README.md

  - `cmake`, indicating a CMake-only test

- - `scorep`, indicating a test requiring Score-P
+ - `scorep`, indicating a test requiring Score-P (with supported components based on the other labels)

  - `c`, indicating a test requiring a C compiler

  - `openmp`, indicating a test requiring OpenMP

  - `pthread`, indicating a test requiring pthreads

+ - `openacc`, indicating a test requiring OpenACC

  - `boost`, indicating a test requiring certain boost components